Adult Children in Family Transition

 Where’s Home Sweet Home Gone?

-For many parents, once the children come along, it’s building roots in a community centered on ‘home sweet home”.
-Some parents are able to agree that one parent will remain in the matrimonial or family home with the children and the other will find a new home within a close vicinity.
+For many parents, once the children come along, it’s building roots in a community centred on ‘home sweet home”.
+Some parents are able to agree that one parent will remain in the matrimonial or family home with the children and the other will find a new home within close vicinity.
 For these families, inclusiveness aids in healing differences and strengthens their familial bonds.

 For the parents who are unable financially to hold onto the home base, it means building two new homes.
 Without the teens’ direct involvement to answer what’s best for them, who will know what their needs, hopes and wishes are for their own future.
 Why not involve them?

 What will happen to every child’s right and expectation of a safe, secure home?
-The child’s loss of bearings needs attention sooner than later to bring calmness and restore fundamental need for safety and security.
+The child’s loss of bearings needs attention sooner than later to bring calmness and restore the fundamental need for safety and security.
 Take the responsibility to include and listen to each child will assist them to rebuild their sense of self, self-esteem and personhood.
 They are watching and learning coping and survival skills.

 The Gift of a Parent Listening

 Children are not to be burdened with parents’ secrets or deep resentment against the other parent.
 Rather, offer them a quiet place where the child with some confidence can unpack how they are feeling.
-Take the time to go for a drive, a walk after a meal, or making Sunday brunch a time for family discussion.
+Take the time to go for a drive, a walk after a meal, or making Sunday brunch time for family discussion.